0age/metamorphic/README.md

 $ yarn stop
 ```

-To use Kakuna, first build the contracts, then run the following, replacing the contract name and prelude as desired (you'll need to calculate the correct prelude using your particular vault address for use with Metapod):
+To use Kakuna, first build the contracts, then run the following, replacing the contract name and prelude as desired (you'll need to get and insert the correct prelude for use with Metapod):
 ```sh
 $ yarn kakuna ContractOne 0x4150
 ```